MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

 - When the fiscal document provider generates a fiscal document, the fiscal connector can either send it to the fiscal device as is, or parse it and transform it into a sequence of commands of the device application programming interface (API), depending on how the communication is handled.

 ### Setup registers with fiscal registration restrictions
 You can select registers where fiscal registration will be prohibited.
-It may be needed in case you need to provide only non fiscal operations (View product catalogue, lookup customer) on this devices.
+It may be needed in case you need to provide only none-fiscal operations (View product catalogue, lookup customer, create draft of the transactions) on this devices.

 1. In Commerce headquarters, go to the **Fiscal registration process** page (**Retail and Commerce \> Channel setup \> Fiscal integration \> Fiscal registration processes**).
 1. Select required process.